julik/sylens/README.markdown

 The currently provided plugins are:

+* SyLens for images, footage and roto (works on all channels)
+* SyUV for undistorting projected UVs in your geometry
+* SyShader for undistorting in texture space (material modifier)
+* SyCamera for rendering from ScanlineRendered with lens redistortion baked in

 To get started right away, have a look at the sample.nk test file included with the plugin.

 ## The SyLens node